lbryio/lbry.com/content/news/163-lbry-development-community-update-Feb-2018.md

 ![Lex profile page](https://spee.ch/a/lex-profile.png)

 ### LBRY Merchandise Store
-On Valentine's day, LBRY officially launched its at-cost merchandise store through [Apex Apparel](https://apexapparel.shop/collections/lbry) on Discord chat where five lucky community members were sent free merch during an initial giveaway contest.
+On Valentine's day, LBRY officially launched its at-cost merchandise store through [Shopify](https://shop.lbry.com) on Discord chat where five lucky community members were sent free merch during an initial giveaway contest.
 The link was later shared on Reddit and Social media where a few fans have already shared their swag photos.
 Special thanks to community member @TheSethser for helping us get this project off the ground and for the awesome design work!

 We will tip LBC if you tag us on Twitter or Facebook with a picture of you rocking LBRY swag.
 Please upload to [spee.ch](https://spee.ch) and share the post on [Discord](https://chat.lbry.com) or [Reddit](http://reddit.com/r/lbry) to claim your reward.
 Thanks for your support in spreading LBRY love!